karumank/BerlinClock/README.md

 BerlinClock/Models

 ClockUnit.cs - Used this as a common class to hold properties for all units.
-(Hours, minutes, seconds)
+(Hours, minutes, seconds) Also contains a static class Units.
+FieldColor.cs - Static class to hold colors for display of clock fields.

 BerlinClock/Services